 I recall a senior executive of one of the world’s largest consumers of data proudly proclaiming in a much-celebrated announcement that went something like this: “We’ve made the bold decision to migrate our data to the cloud.
 This move will dramatically improve our information sharing because the contributing data will be stored in a common environment.”
 That was in about 2012, a long time ago in IT years!
 No one seemed to notice, however, that it’s not the physical location of data that enables “information sharing.”
 What happened is that multiple “data clouds” stood up, and data within each of these clouds was still isolated.
 That is, myriad data collections resided in the cloud(s), but were not related; they remained disconnected.
 One could say “data islands in the ocean called the cloud.”

 Fast forward, we’ve seemingly realized that we did not achieve the kind of information sharing we (still) seek.
-What we seek is simple access to any and all available information.
+What we seek is simple and secure access to any and all available information.
 The more connected our data is, the more informed the answers to our queries, the more accurate the answers, and the more effective our decision making.
 Thus, the advent of “information fabrics.”

 The word “fabric” suggests a cooperating, interconnected and organized set of elements that features a patterned and predictable material.
 In an information fabric, the elements are the concepts represented in the data and their salient relationships.